 During the next two months, we will be implementing a new call center solution for several areas.
 The call center software will be used in OIT, Facilities, and other areas where multiple individuals respond to calls to a single number.
 For example, when you call the IT Help Desk phone number, the call center solution routes those calls to available agents at the help desk.
 Much like the new phone system, the call center solution offers additional functionality.
 We are excited that the new call center system will offer a queued callback feature.
 This allows you to provide a callback number if all agents are busy.
 Your call will retain its position in the queue and automatically connect us to you once the previous calls are complete.
 It also gives us greater visibility to call wait times or queue management that will allow us to ensure your calls are answered in a timely manner.

-Prior to winter break, we will implement the new solution for the Help Desk, Facilities, and the Campus Operators.
+Just after winter break, we will implement the new solution for the Help Desk, Facilities, and the Campus Operators.
 When we return in January, we will meet with other call center stakeholders and schedule the implementations when it is convenient for them during the Spring semester.

 We look forward to delivering your new phones and offering this new service to you very soon!
 If you have any questions about the phone project, please visit the phone replacement website at smu.edu/phone or contact the IT Help Desk at 214-768-HELP (4357) or email firstname.lastname@example.org.